Preah Vihear: Disputes over ownership since 2008

 A UNESCO World Heritage convention held in Paris in June 2011 agreed to accept Cambodia's management proposal for the temple.
 As a consequence, Thailand withdrew from the event, with the Thai representative explaining, "We withdraw to say we do not accept any decision from this meeting".
 Following a February 2011 request from Cambodia for Thai military forces to be ordered out of the area, judges at the ICJ, by a vote of 11–5, ordered that both countries immediately withdraw their military forces and further imposed restrictions on their police forces.
 The court said this order would not prejudice any final ruling on where the border in the area between Thailand and Cambodia should fall.
 Abhisit Vejjajiva said that Thai soldiers would not pull out from the disputed area until the military of both countries agree on the mutual withdrawal. "[I]t depends on the two sides to come together and talk", he said, suggesting that an existing joint border committee would be the appropriate place to plan a coordinated pullback.
 The ICJ ruled on 11 November 2013 that the land adjacent to the temple on the east and west (south being previously agreed as Cambodian, north as Thai) belongs to Cambodia, and that any Thai security forces still in that area should leave.

 2025 Cambodia-Thailand border conflict

-During the 2025 Cambodia–Thailand border conflict, the Cambodian Ministry of Culture and Fine Arts said the temple suffered substantial damage from Thai attacks.
+During the 2025 Cambodia–Thailand border conflict, the Cambodian Ministry of Culture and Fine Arts said the temple suffered substantial damage from Thai attacks, with 562 sections of the complex affected.
+In response, the Thai government has said that it was targeting Cambodian military assets within the temple.